apollographql/rover/docs/source/supergraphs.md

 #### Gateway compatibility

-The `rover supergraph compose` command produces a supergraph schema by using composition functions from the [`@apollo/subgraph`](/federation/api/apollo-subgraph/) package.
-Because that library is still in pre-1.0 releases (as are Rover and Apollo Gateway), some updates to Rover might result in a supergraph schema with new functionality.
-In turn, this might require corresponding updates to your gateway.

-Apollo Gateway fails to start up if it's provided with a supergraph schema that it doesn't support.
-To ensure compatibility, we recommend that you test launching your gateway in a CI pipeline with the supergraph schema it will ultimately use in production.
+*Apollo Gateway fails to start up if it's provided with a supergraph schema that it doesn't support.
+To ensure compatibility, we recommend that you test launching your gateway in a CI pipeline with the supergraph schema it will ultimately use in production.*

-We aim to reduce the frequency at which these paired updates are necessary by making supergraph additions backwards compatible.
-We will note changes that require corresponding Apollo Gateway updates clearly in the Rover _Release Notes_, and we'll also update the following compatibility table.
+Prior to Rover v0.5.0, `rover supergraph compose` shipped with exactly one version of composition that was compatible with Federation 1.
+This function was sourced from the [`@apollo/federation`](https://www.npmjs.com/package/@apollo/federation) JavaScript package.
+Therefore, it was important to keep track of your Rover version and your Gateway version and keep them in sync according to the following compatibility table.

 |Rover version|Gateway version|
 |---|---|
 |<= v0.2.x|<= v0.38.x|
 |>= v0.3.x|>= v0.39.x|

+After Rover v0.5.0, the `rover supergraph compose` command produces a supergraph schema by dynamically selecting the proper composition function from either the [`@apollo/federation`](https://www.npmjs.com/package/@apollo/federation) package for Federation 1, or from the [`@apollo/composition`](https://www.npmjs.com/package/@apollo/composition) library for Federation 2.
+Rover works with _multiple_ versions of composition without needing to build and release a separate version of Rover.

+It is recommended that you set `federation_version: 1` or `federation_version: 2` in your `supergraph.yaml`, and Rover will download the latest compatible composition function and use that automatically.
+Our aim is to release only backwards compatible changes moving forward.

+_If_ Rover updates the composition version for you automatically and the update makes composition fail, you can pin the federation version in `supergraph.yaml` to ensure that Rover uses the same version each time.
+For instance: `federation_version: =2.0.0` will make Rover _always_ use `@apollo/composition@v2.0.0`.
+Versions of `supergraph compose` are installed to `~/.rover/bin` if you installed with the `curl | sh` installer, and to `./node_modules/.bin/` if you installed with npm.

+Additionally, if you set `federation_version: 1` or `federation_version: 2`, you can run `rover supergraph compose` with the `--skip-update` flag to prevent Rover from downloading newer composition versions.
+This can be helpful if you are on a slow network.

 ## Fetching a supergraph schema from Apollo Studio